m9cd0n9ld/IMU-VR-Full-Body-Tracker/README.md

  <p/>

  11. Once WiFi credential is configured, unplug the USB cable and power cycle the ESP32 to establish WiFi connection.
- 12. The trackers will be listed in both **Devices** and **Role assignment** tabs.
+ 12. The trackers will be listed in **Device settings** tabs.
- 13. Set the roles of the trackers in **Role assignment** tab.
+ 13. Set the IMU mode, WiFi TX power, WiFi power saving mode and role of the trackers in **Device settings** tab.
  <p align="middle">
  <img src="media/desktop_app_choose_role.png" width="40%">
  <p/>

- 14. Once everything is setup properly, the trackers with correct roles assignment will be shown in **Devices** tab.
+ 14. Click **Connect** slider, and the trackers with correct settings will be shown in **Devices** tab.
+ 15. Save the settings in **Main settings** tab to save the device settings.
  <p align="middle">
  <img src="media/desktop_app_devices_list.png" width="40%">
  <p/>

- 15. Mount the trackers according to the following diagram.
+ 16. Mount the trackers according to the following diagram.
 For feet/leg tracking, chest tracker, waist tracker, thigh trackers and lower leg trackers are required.
 Feet trackers are optional.
 For elbow tracking, chest tracker, shoulder trackers and upper arm trackers are required.
  <p align="middle">
  <img src="media/T-pose_skeleton_diagram.png" width="60%">
  <img src="media/tracker_kinematic_chain.png" width="60%">
  <p/>

- 16. Open SteamVR.
+ 17. Open SteamVR.
- 17. The trackers will be shown in SteamVR environment at weird position and orientation on startup.
+ 18. The trackers will be shown in SteamVR environment at weird position and orientation on startup.
- 18. Stand in T-pose**, then press **Calibrate** button in **Devices** tab to realign/calibrate the trackers.
+ 19. Stand in T-pose**, then press **Calibrate** button in **Devices** tab to realign/calibrate the trackers.
  <p align="middle">
  <img src="media/steamvr_sensors_alignment.gif" width="60%">
  <p/>

- 19. Done!
+ 20. Done!
  <p align="middle">
  <img src="media/final_result.gif" width="60%">
  <img src="media/feet_saber.gif" width="60%">